kaldi-asr/kaldi/egs/icsi/README.txt

 data (as a part of corpora) can be found in, for example, NIST RT04 amd RT05 evaluation sets.

 This recipe, however, to be self-contained factors out development and evaluation sets in a way to minimise the speaker-overlap between different partitions.
-This is based on [4] where dev uses {Bmr021 and Bns00} while eval uses {Bmr013, Bmr018 and Bro021}.
+This recipe follows [4] where dev and eval sets use {Bmr021 and Bns00} and {Bmr013, Bmr018 and Bro021}, respectively.

 [4] S Renals and P Swietojanski, Neural networks for distant speech recognition.
     in Proc IEEE HSCMA 2014 pp. 172-176.
 DOI:10.1109/HSCMA.2014.6843274